symfony/symfony-docs/security/access_denied_handler.rst

 How to Create a Custom Access Denied Handler
 ============================================

-When your application throws an ``AccessDeniedException``, you can catch this exception with a service to return a custom response.
+When your application throws an ``AccessDeniedException``, you can handle this exception with a service to return a custom response.

-On each firewall context you can define a custom access denied handler.
+Each firewall context can define its own custom access denied handler:

 .. configuration-block::